green-api/whatsapp-api-client-java/README.md

 ### How to initialize an object

-You can configure your bean, use application.yml, or instantiate an object via the constructor.
+You can configure your bean, use application.yml, or instantiate class via the constructor.

 **Via configuration:**